Joha6210/DistributedSystems-Handin3/readme.md

 ## 5. Sequence Diagram

-### 5.1 Interaction Flow

-_Trace a sequence of RPC calls and Lamport timestamps corresponding to a specific scenario (e.g., Client X joins, publishes, leaves)._

-### 5.2 Diagram

 LT refers to local server time, and is assumed to initialize at LT=0 for all parties.

 ```mermaid